My “Why” is to empower you to survive, heal, and thrive

 I earned my bachelor’s degree in Social Welfare from UC Berkeley and my Master of Social Work (MSW) with a concentration in community mental health from CSU East Bay.
 As a trauma-informed and culturally-affirming therapist, I tailor interventions to individual needs, drawing from my lived experiences and over a decade of work in school settings, hospitals, outpatient clinics, and non-profit organizations.
 I am honored to partner with the Asian Mental Health Collective as a Lotus Therapy Fund provider, helping make psychotherapy more accessible and approachable for the Asian community.

 Giving back to my community is at the heart of my work.
-I am deeply honored to partner with two organizations to offer six-week Wellness Support Groups, creating a sacred space for collective care, healing, and the honoring of each participant’s voice and liberation.
+I am grateful to partner with two organizations to offer six-week Wellness Support Groups, creating a sacred space for collective care and healing.
 I’m proud to also serve on the board of Close the Gap Foundation, working to ensure first-generation and low-income students have access to mental health resources and the support they need to rise, lead, and thrive.

-In addition to my private practice, I am a full-time Mental Health Clinician at Stanford Medicine Children’s Health, where I specialize in supporting youth and their families to strengthen interpersonal and emotional regulation skills, build capacity in times of distress, and create a life worth living.
+In addition to my private practice, I am a full-time Mental Health Clinician at Stanford Medicine Children’s Health, where I specialize in supporting youth and their families in developing interpersonal and emotional regulation skills, building capacity in times of distress, and creating a life worth living.

-In my free time, I find joy in resting, playing with my kittens, experimenting with new dishes, and staying active through exercise.
+In my free time, I find joy in resting, playing with my kittens, experimenting with new dishes, and exercising.

 Hi there!
 I’m Huyen “Kiki” Vo (She/Her).